wswartzendruber/pgs-tools/README.md

     SPDX-License-Identifier: MPL-2.0
 -->

-# Under Construction
+# No Longer Maintained

-This project is not yet ready for public consumption.
+This project is no longer maintained.
+I am doing all new PGS work under a different which I am currently calling PGS4NET.

 # Licensing